TEST widget

 Next Steps

-Ogletree Deakins will continue to monitor developments and will provide updates on the Diversity, Equity, and Inclusion and Employment Law blogs as new information becomes available.
+Ogletree Deakins will continue to monitor developments and will provide updates on the Return to Work blog as new information becomes available.

 This article was co-authored by Leah J. Shepherd, who is a writer in Ogletree Deakins’ Washington, D.C., office.